 Up Time 16.59, Down Time 22.01

-F/L Reid was attacked by enemy night fighters on the way out, but although he and Flight Engineer were wounded and the Navigator killed outright he proceeded on to bomb the target.
-On returning a crash landing was made at SHIPMAN.
+F/L Reid was attacked by enemy night fighters on the way out, but although he and Flight Engineer were wounded, and the Navigator killed outright he proceeded on to bomb the target.
+On returning a crash landing was made at RAF Shipman.
+(USAAF operated air base in Norfolk.)

 Reid was visited in hospital by Air Vice Marshal Cochrane, who asked him why he didn’t turn back.
 Reid said that he thought it safer to go on rather than turning back among all the other planes all flying in the same direction.
 Cochrane then added: ‘It’s as if they all said, “That bugger, Jock, he went on even though he was badly wounded, so we can’t turn back just because of a faulty altimeter, or something like that’.